chriswtodd/MicroOptimisations/MicroOptimisations/Forwarding/README.md

 Calling a method via another method is slower vs directly calling a method.
 This is because it requires extra overhead when trying to call the next method.
-If you are using a language with methods on objects, such as C# the it requires looking up the address of the class, then the method, then calling the final function.
-These lookups require journeys back to main memory to find objects, so they can increase a simple operations time.
+If you are using a language with methods on objects, such as C# then it requires looking up the address of the class, then the method, then calling the final function.
+These lookups require journeys back to main memory to find objects, so they can increase a simple operations time to completion (string.Length in this example).

 ## Results